The Moldy Peaches: History

-In 2003 a second album Moldy Peaches 2000 was released, a double-CD compilation of various scraps and live recordings.
+In 2003, a second album Moldy Peaches 2000 was released, a double-CD compilation of various scraps and live recordings.

-After an extensive US headlining tour in the winter of 2003, the band went into hiatus in early 2004.
+After an extensive U.S. headlining tour in the winter of 2003, the band went into hiatus in early 2004.
 However, the band reunited in late 2004 for a one-off show to benefit Accidental CDs, Records and Tapes, a hole-in-the-wall record store on Ave A in NYC.
 That store was an early supporter of the band and helped hook them up with the gig that ultimately got them their record deal.
 Both central members embarked on solo careers.

-On December 2, 2007, Dawson and Green played an impromptu set together at Los Angeles' The Smell to end a show where Dawson was headlining.
+On December 2, 2007, Dawson and Green played an impromptu set together at The Smell in Los Angeles to end a show where Dawson was headlining.
 They changed the lyrics of the song "Who's Got The Crack" to "Who's Got The Blues".
 On December 3, 2007, the Moldy Peaches played at the Juno film premiere.

-The band was booked to appear on the Conan O'Brien television show on January 14, 2008, but they canceled because of the writer's strike.
+The band was booked to appear on Late Night with Conan O'Brien on January 14, 2008, but they canceled because of the writer's strike.
 Dawson has said that she is not keen to reform the band at present.
 However, Dawson and Green did appear together on the NPR radio show Bryant Park Project on January 16, 2008. and appeared on television show The View on January 21, 2008.

 Subsequent to the success of the Juno soundtrack, which hit No. 1 on the Billboard 200 on its third week of physical release, the song "Anyone Else but You" was released as a UK single on February 25, 2008.

-On November 13, 2011, The Moldy Peaches played a short set at the Knitting Factory in New York.
+On November 13, 2011, the Moldy Peaches played a short set at the Knitting Factory in New York.

+The Moldy Peaches played three European sets in 2023, in London, Barcelona and Madrid.

+On August 10 and 11, 2023, The Moldy Peaches played two sets at Brooklyn Steel in Brooklyn, NY.

+On October 13, 2024, the Moldy Peaches released an alternate version of 'Anyone Else but You'.